An Approach to Causal Inference over Stochastic Networks: Case-Study of Smoking Behavior within a High School

-Table \ref{tab:gender_main} shows the estimated main effect of gender, the interpretation of the posteriors in this case is not qualitatively different.
-Table \ref{tab:k_peer} and Figure \ref{fig:k_peer} show the the \(k\)-peer effect estimates This is estimated as the additional chance of smoking that having \(k\) smoker friends has over having no smoker friends.
-We believe these results suggest the true power of using the ERNM for the estimation of causal estimands.
-The one and two peer effect for the ERNM is much higher than the estimates using a linear potential outcome model with either of the two other methods.
-This is much more in line with social theories of the influence of friendship on behaviour; the first few marginal exposures, have a much greater effect influence than subsequent exposures.
+Table \ref{tab:k_peer} and Figure \ref{fig:k_peer} show the the \(k\)-smoker-peer effect estimates.
+These are is estimated as the additional chance of smoking that having \(k\) smoker friends has over having no smoker friends.
+The ERNM and MRF model are in agreement for peers one to three, with some divergence after this.
+The logistic regression model is markedly different from the ERNM for one and two peer effects, while for higher effects the estimates are closer to the ERNM estimates.
+The pseudo likelihood estimated MRF model, as expected, are quite different.
+This helps confirms our prior belief that this estimation method is likely biased in the Frequentist sense, consequently the fitted model does not fit the data well, and does accurately estimate causal estimands.

+We believe the ERNM to be most plausible from a theoretical perspective.
+Whilst in this example the effect size difference from the MRF model was not large, we believe it to be a more robust approach when estimating network causal effects.
+In particular where there is strong transitivity interacting with nodal outcomes as well as for smaller networks, we expect the effect would be larger.

+In the context of our problem, the particular advantage of ERNM is that for simulated networks the smoker nodes are observed within network sub-structures consistent with the observed network.
+Figures \ref{fig:edge_smoke} and \ref{fig:triad_smoke} compare the distributions of the proportion of smoker edges and triads in the networks simulated from each model.
+We consider the proportion of smoker triads, as all models' simulations underestimate the absolute number of triads.
+We note that the ERNM model and the full MRF fits considerably better that the pseudo MRF and the logistic regression model.

-In addition we show Bayesian posterior prediction goodness of fit graphics in the style of \cite{Hunter_Goodreau_2008} in the supplement.
+We show Bayesian posterior prediction goodness-of-fit graphics in the style of \cite{Hunter_Goodreau_2008} in the supplement.
 These demonstrate that networks simulated from the ERNM model posterior, correspond closely to the observed data.
-The separable ERGM logistic regression model produces similar networks in terms of edge structure, but not in terms of the network placement of smoker nodes.

 \setkeys{Gin}{width=\textwidth}